-The Touch N Go class is a special skills class that is a numbered course comprised of contact obstacles, tunnels, barrels, and/or hoops.
+The Touch N Go class is a special skills class that is a numbered course comprised of contact obstacles, tunnels, and hoops.
 The goal of the Touch N Go class is to demonstrate the dog's ability to perform contact obstacles with directional and discrimination tests.